sainigma/remote-slide-changer/README.md

 ### client
 After setting up the host, connect to the server using the same identifier as with the host.
 Then use the keypad to activate keypresses on the host/hosts.

+If you don't want to setup your own server, I have a client/server combo running [here](https://1030321.xyz/remote-slide-changer/).

 ## Minimum installation